Sangsom/100-Days-of-SwiftUI/Project3/README.md

-# Project 3 - Technique
+# Project 3 - Technique Project

 ---

+## Notes

+All notes about techniques used are in [Introduction](https://github.com/Sangsom/100-Days-of-SwiftUI/tree/master/Project2%20-%20Guess%20the%20Flag/Introduction) folder.

 ## Challenges